magento/merchdocs/src/system/saas.md

 title: Commerce Services
 ---

-Some Adobe Commerce features are deployed as SaaS (software as a service)---known as Commerce Services.
-To use these services, you must connect your Adobe Commerce instance to these services using an API key and a private key, and specify the SaaS identifier in the [configuration]({% link configuration/services/saas.md %}).
+Some Adobe Commerce and Magento Open Source features are deployed as SaaS (software as a service)---known as Commerce Services.
+To use these services, you must connect your Commerce instance to these services using an API key and a private key, and specify the SaaS identifier in the [configuration]({% link configuration/services/saas.md %}).

-## Adobe Commerce API key and private key {#apikey}
+## Commerce API key and private key {#apikey}

-When you create an Adobe Commerce account, identified by a Magento ID (MageID), you can generate a Magento API key and private key.
+When you create a Commerce account, identified by a Commerce ID (MageID), you can generate a Commerce API key and private key.
 To use Commerce Services, such as Product Recommendations, the license-holder must generate these keys in order to pass entitlement validation.
 These keys can then be passed to the systems integrator or development team that manages the Commerce Services projects and environments on behalf of the license-holder.
 If you are a solution integrator, you are also entitled to use these services for your own needs.
-In that case, the signer of the Adobe Commerce partner contract should generate the keys.
+In that case, the signer of the Commerce partner contract should generate the keys.

 ### Generate an API key and private key {#genapikey}

-1. Log in to your Adobe Commerce account at [https://account.magento.com](https://account.magento.com/){:target="_blank"}.
+1. Log in to your Commerce account at [https://account.magento.com](https://account.magento.com/){:target="_blank"}.

 1. Under the **Magento** tab, select **API Portal** on the sidebar.